cgbartnik/cgbartnik.github.io/_publications/2019-04-18-fmri_paper.md

 ---
-title: "New fMRI Paper: Distinct Representation of Locomotive Affordances in Brains and Models"
+title: "Representation of Locomotive Affordances in Brains and Models"
 date: 2024-07-14
 layout: single
 categories: